Racists need to remember that skilled immigrants are in demand and highly mobile…

 Ms Molina, originally from the Philippines, shares the house in the Erskine Park area of Ballyclare with her eight-year-old daughter and another female occupant.
 She described being shocked and a little scared following the attack.

-I am unsure what her plans are but you would not blame her for considering her future.
+I don’t know what her plans are but you would not blame her for considering her future.
 There is a global shortage of healthcare workers; honestly, there seems to be a global shortage of [insert whatever sector you want].

 On Reddit and other forums this week, there have been many comments from immigrants saying they no longer feel safe here and are considering moving.
 Many of these people are skilled workers who can walk into a job anywhere in the World.